zdubzdab/test-task/README.md

 6. Rubocop 0.76.0 with given [rubocop.yml](./rubocop.yml) file.

 ### Instructions on how to submit task
-1. Clone project localy
+1. Clone project locally
 2. Code task requirements
-3. Commit changes and push back to gitlab
+3. Commit changes to a feature branch, and push to gitlab
-4. If you have any addtional instructions on how to setup you application, add it to new file INSTRUCTIONS.md
+4. If you have any additional instructions on how to setup you application, add it to new file INSTRUCTIONS.md
-5. Send us an information via Email when task is done, we won't check task until it's done
+5. Send us an e-mail when task is done so we can begin checking.

-*Please show your best knowledge of object-oriented programming, that includes business logic split through models and services.*
+*Please show your best knowledge of object-oriented programming, and Rails coding practices.*